shreyashkar-ml/RAGChat/README.md

    - `Upload Index (.zip)` restores an index without re-running the crawler.

 > Need to validate your local model endpoint?
 Run `python rag_chatbot/test_ollama.py --host http://localhost:11434 --model llama3.1:8b`.

+### Browser → Local Ollama flow

+- When you pick the `browser-local` backend, the Python app still performs retrieval, but the final LLM call happens from the browser via a tiny component.
+- Ollama must be running on the viewer's machine and expose CORS headers (`Access-Control-Allow-Origin: *`).
+If native Ollama lacks CORS, place a lightweight proxy (Node `local-cors-proxy`, Flask, nginx, etc.) in front of it.
+- Because requests originate from the end user's browser, each viewer can keep their local models private while using a hosted Streamlit deployment.

 ---